-What people say about your company on social is really important -- and it’s why you need a plan to address comments, good and bad.
-Your social media customer service plan should help you with a few different things -- reactively solving customer problems and complaints, proactively providing customer assistance and delight, and cultivating a brand known for something positive and inspirational (instead of just complaints).
+Your social media customer service plan should help you with a few different things — reactively solving customer problems and complaints, proactively providing customer support, creating customer delight, and cultivating a brand known for something positive and inspirational (instead of just complaints).

 - How do you find comments about your company on different channels?

-- How to do you go about finding comments and responding to customers?
+- How do you go about finding comments and responding to customers?

 - When you respond, what should you say?
 What should you not say?

 - How will you measure and report on this effort?